 Try to work out when you sleep best and adjust your timings to this – whilst this can be tricky dependent on work schedule, if your inability to get up in the morning is really affecting your career perhaps consider changing shifts or roles to accommodate your natural sleep cycle.

 With the current online obsession with diets, health kicks and possessing the body of a model, it’s hard to know who’s advice to follow to actually eat healthily.
-Eating a large quantity of carbohydrates can leave you feeling sluggish, unsatisfied and craving more of the same. focus on upping your protein intake, eating more fish for healthy omega-3 fatty acids and munching on fruit and veg to fill you up, as opposed to potatoes and pasta.
+Eating a large quantity of carbohydrates can leave you feeling sluggish, unsatisfied and craving more of the same.
+For increased energy focus on upping your protein intake, eating more fish for healthy omega-3 fatty acids and munching on fruit and veg to fill you up, as opposed to potatoes and pasta.

 Iron deficiency – for women especially